What Color Rug Is Best for Dark Wood Floors?

 John: All right, well, that’s great information Sam, thanks again for speaking with me today.

 Sam: My pleasure, thank you.

-John: For more information about Sam, the Rug Gallery and oriental rugs and carpets, visit ruggallerycincy.com, that’s rug gallery c-i-n-c-y dot com or call 513-793-9505.
+John: For more information about Sam, The Rug Gallery and Oriental rugs and carpets, visit [theruggallery.com], that’s rug gallery c-i-n-c-y dot com or call 513-793-9505.
 Make sure you catch the latest episodes by subscribing to this podcast on iTunes.
 If you can take the time to give us a review as well, we’d appreciate that.
-I’m John Maher, see you next time on the Rug Gallery.
+I’m John Maher, see you next time on The Rug Gallery.